PopcornRobot/wavelength/README.md

 ## Tests

-To initalize testing, run: `pytest`.
-Tests will be automated in GitHub Actions.
+To initalize testing, run: `pytest` or `pytest -vv` for verbose test outputs.
+Tests will be automated with GitHub Actions.

+- all test should be named with `test_{{name}}`.
+This includes files and functions.
+Refer to test samples in app

 ## Tips
 - reset your branch `git reset --hard HEAD`